 Details on another large door.

-Even the curve seating surrounding the area is very ergonomically designed.
+Even the curved seating surrounding the area is very ergonomically designed.

 This iguana, a figurehead of the park, is probably the most iconic souvenir of Barcelona.